 Is designed to quickly give them the address, phone, email and worship times.

 Be sure to link the address to an online map, and be sure to make the phone number clickable by those on smartphones -so they can call you.

 Representative Examples of “Not So Good” Church Webpages:

 I hope and trust these churches have made changes.
 My screenshots here are for instructive purposes only.
 Mostly, they speak to what little quality control the leadership exercised on their church’s virtual front door.

-I detest “fake” looking photos, and I’m sure others do too.
+I have a strong reaction to “fake” generic photos, and others do too.

 Spent all their money on the building, not the website….